A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Introduction

 \section{Introduction}

 Motivated by experimental breakthroughs, we have seen an increased interest in the theoretical and computational study of relativistic dynamics for atoms and ions exposed to strong laser pulses \cite{DiPiazza2012}.
 Such investigations tend to be quite demanding from a computational point of view as the ionization process is governed by the time-dependent Dirac equation, which typically is quite hard to solve.
-For this reason, many studies resort to models and approximations -- such as the so-called {\it strong field approximation} and models of reduced dimensionality.
-However, also on the theoretical and computational side we have recently seen significant breakthroughs when it comes to fully relativistic descriptions, see, e.g., \cite{Braun99,FillionGourdeau2012,Ivanov15,FillionGourdeau16,Kjellsson17_MC,Kjellsson2017_PG, Ivanova18,KjellssonLindblom18}.
+For this reason, many studies resort to models and approximations -- such as the \textit{strong field approximation} and models of reduced dimensionality.
+However, also on the theoretical and computational side we have seen recent breakthroughs when it comes to fully relativistic descriptions, see, e.g., \cite{Braun99, FillionGourdeau2012, Ivanov15, FillionGourdeau16, Kjellsson17_MC, Kjellsson2017_PG, Ivanova18, KjellssonLindblom18, Tumakov2020, Vembe2024}.
 Moreover, it has also been shown how exponential speedup in solving the Dirac equation may be achieved on a quantum computer \cite{FillionGourdeau17}.

-The numerical solution of the time-dependent Dirac equation is subject to several issues which its non-relativistic counterpart, the Schr{\"o}dinger equation, does not suffer from.
-For instance, many conventional numerical schemes for the time evolution suffer from a very restrictive limitation on the numerical time step.
-This problem is evaded, however, by the use of so-called Magnus propagators \cite{Blanes2009}.
-Another issue, which arises when using spectral methods, is the fact that the inclusion of the spatial dependence of external electromagnetic fields, such as laser pulses, is non-trivial \cite{Selsto2009,Kjellsson17_MC}.
-However, it has been shown that this challenge to a large extent can be overcome by formulating the interaction in what is coined the {\it propagation gauge} \cite{Aldana2001,Forre16,Simonsen2016,Kjellsson2017_PG}.
+The numerical solution of the time-dependent Dirac equation is subject to several issues which its non-relativistic counterpart, the time-dependent Schr{\"o}dinger equation, does not suffer from.
+For instance, many conventional numerical schemes for the time evolution is subject to very restrictive limitation on the numerical time step.
+This problem may, however, often be evaded by the use of so-called Magnus propagators \cite{Blanes2009}.

+Another issue, which arises when using spectral methods, is the fact that the inclusion of the spatial dependence of external electromagnetic fields, such as laser pulses, is non-trivial \cite{Selsto2009, Kjellsson17_MC, Telnov2020}.
+However, it has been shown that this challenge to a large extent can be overcome by formulating the interaction in what is coined the {\it propagation gauge} \cite{Aldana2001, Forre16, Simonsen2016, Kjellsson2017_PG, Forre2020}.
+Another fruitful approach is that of expanding the external field in terms of a finite Fourier series~\cite{Vembe2024}.
+Also, within a non-relativistic framework, the notion of \textit{partial Fourier transforms} within a split operator scheme~\cite{Suster2023, Suster2024} seems a promising venue -- one that hopefully can be extended into the relativistic realm in the near future.